andretaki/simurgh/docs/EMAIL_INGESTION.md

 1. Emails are marked as read after processing
 2. Only processes PDFs (ignores other attachments)
 3. Stores first 10,000 chars of extracted text
-4. Presigned S3 URLs expire after 7 days
+4. Presigned S3 download URLs are typically generated on-demand (see `GET /api/rfq/:id`) and currently expire after 24 hours; some stored URLs (e.g. from `uploadToS3`) may be 7 days
 5. Webhook subscriptions expire after 3 days (auto-renewable)